React Hook

 use-next-tick

-A React hook for running callbacks after the DOM or native views have updated.
+nextTick for React, used to run callbacks after the DOM or native views have updated.

 Why?